kdm122/best-arm-wrestle/README.md

 06/05/20, Mayor's log.
 It's been a minute.
 Only 13 minutes remaining in the day.
 Going to start by setting up my API key within the .env and go from there.

 06/07/20, Mayor's log.
 I actually accomplished quite a bit during my last session.
 I'm understanding the importance of personal documentation.
 I'm just now resuming where I left off, and trying to situate where I actually left off.
 I'm feeling confident about reaching the MVP shortly.
 Ideally I'll be able to introduce some of the more advanced functionality that I was hoping to bring to the CLI.

+06/08/20, Mayor's log.
+Early on the 8th.
+We are now querying against the API, with some seeding of data (sorry, the API apparently won't let me just fetch a list of results), pulling the characters as Class instances, allowing the addition of new characters, and finally...  the arm wrestle.